We met October 10-12, 2014, in vibrant Astoria, Oregon.

-Learn from talented experts and from your fellow workshop attendees.
+We learned from talented experts and from each other.

 Knit, purl, yarn overs, rates of increases and decreases, color theory, knit in the round, knitted shapes, half circles, center-out squares, entrelac, slip stitch, aesthetics and flow, blocking, beads and sassy Selbuvotter.
 These are some of the techniques the Astoria StitchFest will offer during our weekend retreat.